cucabel/cucabel/README.md

 - Data structures
 - JWT

-Currently, developing apps with Python, and learning node.js (MERN)
+In Progress, developing apps with Python, and learning node.js (MERN)

-To do, TDD and Microservicies
+To Do, TDD and Microservicies

 <!--